edgelesssys/constellation/rfc/updates.md

 2. create a new `k8s-components-1.24.3` ConfigMap with the corresponding URLs and hashes from the lookup table in the CLI
 3. update the measurements in the `join-config` ConfigMap
 4. update the Kubernetes version and VM image in the `nodeimage` CRD
-5. update Cilium + Constellation microservices
+5. update Constellation microservices

 The actual update in step 2. and 3. will be handled by the node-operator inside Constellation.
-Step 4. will be done via client side helm deployments.
+Step 5. will be done via client side helm deployments.

-Since the actual Kubernetes components and Constellation microservice versions are hidden, we will show the user for the actual changes taking place.
+Since the service versions bundled inside a `microserviceVersion` are hidden, the CLI will print the changes taking place.
 We also print a warning to back up any important components when the upgrade necessitates a node replacement, i.e. on Kubernetes and VM image upgrades.

 ```bash
 $ constellation upgrade apply